BA (Hons) Professional Policing

 If you wish to be a police constable, after completing this degree, please use these links to establish the current entry criteria:

-Applicants for this course should apply via Easton College on UCAS.
+Applicants for this course should apply via City College Norwich (Incorporating Easton College) on UCAS.
 The red, Apply with UCAS, button will take you to the appropriate pages on UCAS

 Why our College?